Aquafina-water-bottle/jp-mining-note/docs/docs/wordindicators.md

     Just like with Kanji Hover, you can click on the word to open the specified card within Anki's card browser.

+---

+# Refresh Button

+TODO
+- Connected with Kanji Hover: editing some other card shown in the results will not show due to cache
+- pressing the refresh button on the info circle should fix